-Meetings are held at Reynoldsburg City Hall at 6:30 p.m.
+Meetings are held at school buildings during the academic year and Reynoldsburg City Hall during the summer at 6:30 p.m.
 Sometimes a meeting will need to be moved to an alternate location.
+You can find the schedule online at reyn.org